abhirockzz/fn-github-webhook-twitter/README.md

-# Fn function which tweets out new release info for your GitHub project

 *"Webhooks allow you to build or set up GitHub Apps which subscribe to certain events on GitHub.com.
 When one of those events is triggered, we'll send a HTTP POST payload to the webhook's configured URL"*

 This is a [Fn](https://github.com/fnproject/cli) function (written in **Go**) which acts as a GitHub webhook.
 Once configured and deployed